Herbert Friedmann: Postgraduate work

 After graduation in 1923, Friedmann taught a summer course for the University of Virginia.
 For the next three years, he spent most of his time in South America and Africa studying parasitic birds on a postdoctoral grant from the National Research Council and Rockefeller Foundation.
 He taught courses at Brown University in 1925–1926 and at Amherst College in 1927–1929.

 Smithsonian museums

 In September 1929, Friedmann was appointed curator of birds at the National Museum of Natural History and continued to serve in that position until he was appointed as head curator of zoology in 1959.

 Awards

 In 1955 Friedmann was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences for his book, The Honey Guides.
 Friedmann was also awarded the Leidy Award by the Academy of Natural Sciences of Philadelphia that same year.
 The American Ornithologists' Union awarded the William Brewster Memorial Award to Friedmann in 1964 for "an exceptional body of work on birds of the Western Hemisphere."
+He received the Quantrell Award.